li-clutter-org/loadimpact-cli/README.md

 Please note that the default metrics (the ones selected by using the `--metric` flag) will by default display the first aggregation function for the aggregated world load zone.

+The output displays the values using fixed width, truncating if needed, for the purposes of readability.
+This can be overriden by the `--full-width` argument, which will cause the information to be displayed fully and separated by tab characters (`\t`).

 ## Working with Metrics